 In rabbitmq, Fanout Exchange will route messages to all of the queues that are bound to it.

-The fanout exchange is useful when we want to publish a common message to all the queues that are bound with particular exchange and in fanout exchange the routing key is ignored.
+The fanout exchange is useful when we want to publish a common message to all the queues that are bound with a particular exchange and in the fanout exchange, the routing key is ignored.

-For example, if company has updated some guidelines and you want push those guidelines to all the branches that time you can use fanout exchange.
+For example, if the company has updated some guidelines and you want to push those guidelines to all the branches that time you can use fanout exchange.

-Generally, in rabbitmq when producer creates a message that will not directly send to queue, instead first the message will be send to exchanges, then after that a routing agent reads and sends it to the appropriate queue with help of header attributes, bindings and routing keys.
+Generally, in rabbitmq when the producer creates a message that will not directly send to the queue, instead first the message will be sent to exchanges, then after that, a routing agent reads and sends it to the appropriate queue with help of header attributes, bindings and routing keys.

-In rabbitmq, we have a different type of exchanges available those are
+In rabbitmq, we have different types of exchanges available are

 To know more about exchanges in rabbitmq, check this RabbitMQ Exchanges.

-Following is the pictorial representation of message flow in rabbit fanout exchange.
+Following is the pictorial representation of message flow in the rabbit fanout exchange.

 Now, we will learn how to use Fanout Exchange to push and read messages from rabbitmq in c# or .net application with examples.

-Let’s create a simple console application with Name “RequestRabbitMQ” like as shown below to publish a messages to rabbitmq queue using fanout exchange in c#.
+Let’s create a simple console application with the Name “RequestRabbitMQ” as shown below to publish messages to the rabbitmq queue using fanout exchange in c#.

-After creating an application, now we will add “RabbitMQ.Client” nuget package in our c# application to communicate with rabbitmq server to publish or consume messages from queues in rabbitmq.
+After creating an application, now we will add the “RabbitMQ.Client” NuGet package in our c# application to communicate with rabbitmq server to publish or consume messages from queues in rabbitmq.

-In c#, we can publish or consume messages from rabbitmq by using RabbitMQ.Client nuget package for that, right click on your application and select Manage NuGet Packages like as shown below.
+In c#, we can publish or consume messages from rabbitmq by using RabbitMQ.Client NuGet package for that, right-click on your application and select Manage NuGet Packages as shown below.

-Now search for RabbitMQ.Client package and install it in your application like as shown below.
+Now search for RabbitMQ.Client package and install it in your application as shown below.

-Following is the another way to install RabbitMQ.Client package by using Package Manager Console like as shown below by entering following command.
+Following is another way to install RabbitMQ.Client package by using Package Manager Console as shown below by entering the following command.

 Command to install - Install-Package RabbitMQ.Client -Version 5.1.0

-Before we start write a code in c# to publish a messages to rabbitmq, we will create a fanout exchange, queue and will bind a queue to exchange using web admin console.
+Before we start writing a code in c# to publish messages to rabbitmq, we will create a fanout exchange, queue and will bind a queue to exchange using the web admin console.

-After creating an exchange (fanout.exchange), next we will create 4 queues (Mumbai, Hyderabad, Bangalore and Chennai) and bind it to the same exchange (fanout.exchange) in web management portal.
+After creating an exchange (fanout.exchange), next, we will create 4 queues (Mumbai, Hyderabad, Bangalore, and Chennai) and bind them to the same exchange (fanout.exchange) in the web management portal.

-To create a queue in rabbitmq web management portal, open http://localhost:15672/#/queues url and then go to Add a new queue panel and enter a details like as shown below and click on Add queue button to create a queue (Mumbai).
+To create a queue in rabbitmq web management portal, open http://localhost:15672/#/queues url and then go to Add a new queue panel and enter details as shown below, and click on Add queue button to create a queue (Mumbai).

-Similar way, add remaining three queues (Bangalore, Chennai, Hyderabad) in rabbitmq like as shown below.
+Similar way, add the remaining three queues (Bangalore, Chennai, Hyderabad) in rabbitmq as shown below.

 After adding all the queues, next we will bind all the queues to “fanout.exchange” in rabbitmq web admin console.

-To bind a queue with exchange, click on queue (Bangalore) name, then the Bindings panel will expand and enter a details like exchange name as “fanout.exchange” and click on Bind button like as shown below.
+To bind a queue with an exchange, click on the queue (Bangalore) name, then the Bindings panel will expand and enter details like exchange name as “fanout.exchange” and click on the Bind button as shown below.

-After binding a queue (Bangalore) to exchange (fanout.exchange), the binding will be like as shown below.
+After binding a queue (Bangalore) to exchange (fanout.exchange), the binding will be as shown below.

-After completion of binding a queues (Bangalore, Chennai, Hyderabad, Mumbai) to an exchange (fanout.exchange), now we will publish a messages from c# application to rabbitmq queues using RabbitMQ.Client service.
+After the completion of binding queues (Bangalore, Chennai, Hyderabad, Mumbai) to an exchange (fanout.exchange), now we will publish messages from the c# application to rabbitmq queues using RabbitMQ.Client service.

-To publish a messages to rabbitmq queue, add a class with name “Fanoutmessages.cs” in your application like as shown below.
+To publish messages to the rabbitmq queue, add a class with the name “Fanoutmessages.cs” in your application as shown below.

-Now, open Fanoutmessages.cs class file and write the code like as shown below.
+Now, open the Fanoutmessages.cs class file and write the code as shown below.

 using System;